 Add the Pisco, St Germain, and lime juice to the shaker and add enough ice to fill it halfway.
 Close the shaker and shake vigorously until thoroughly chilled, about 15 to 20 seconds.

-Strain the cocktail into a collins glass filled halfway with fresh ice then top with a splash of soda.
-Just over the top of the glass, smack a sage leaf between your hands then place on the top.
+Strain the cocktail into a collins glass filled halfway with fresh ice then add in a few grape halves for garnish and top with a splash of soda.
+Just above the glass, smack a sage leaf between your hands then place on the top.
 Serve.